DimensionElementComponentAdd TM1 Function: How to Use, Examples and Syntax

 This will add the current contents of the variable vSub_Account to vParent_Account in the GL Account dimension with a weight of 1.
 In other words, positive values will add to the parent.

-Often this function is used in conjunction with DIMIX to test if an element exists, and then DimensionElementInsert to insert it if it does not exist before finally using DimensionElementComponentAdd to add it into a hierarchy.
+Often this function is used in conjunction with DIMIX to test if an element exists.
+Then, if it doesn’t using DimensionElementInsert to insert it.
+Then finally using DimensionElementComponentAdd to add it into a hierarchy.
+The code to do this would look like this:

 It might also be used with a DIMIX to test if a potential parent exists before having the element in question being added to that parent.